 When my son was born.
 They passed him to me.
 Skin to skin.
 I held him with my shirt off like the nurses said to.
 I held him and I saw his eyes first open.
 Big black eyes.
 This was one of the many times that a child first tried to see.
 My eye’s looked into his.
 He looked into mine.
 They tell you before birth and later, that it’s too early for a newborn to see.
 But to me, and I think to him, we looked into each other.
 I don’t know that I expressed anything.
 All I was, was looking.
 He looked into my eyes and I saw him recoil.
 As if this world and I, were all something other than what he was expecting.

-When I look up to the stars, I see them and it’s always felt like they’re seeing me.
+When I look up to the stars, I see them and it’s always felt to me, like they’re seeing me.
 Like they see everything.
 How do they think of a life in relation to an eternity?
 When I look up it’s like one first opening their eyes to see.
 But I don’t see.
 This world is something else.
-That place is somewhere else.
-But that place, stretches beyond where I can imagine.
+Those place are somewhere else.
+That’s why you look.
+‘Cos all those places are beyond all else.
+They stretch beyond where I can imagine.
 I can only walk the surface of it and get lost in it.

 It was in the womb that eels consumed him.
 Coiling around him to devour his mother’s dark pigment and to leave him transparent.

 Hearing sounds from the dense newness of the city like a cacophony of sonar bouncing from the hidden places that reveal themselves, when you’re right upon them.
 In this space an allegory of support.
 Running my hand along the edge of the the town hall, to borrow it’s strength and keep standing.
 Then here ‘we’ are.
 ‘We’ born when the voice that was inward speaks out and includes you.

 Here we are supposedly active and are not the mindless passengers of our legs or our bodies.